PFaneca/calculator-app/README.md

 #  Calculator App

-This project was developed as part of a technical assessment for WIT.
+This project was developed to simulate a real backend development scenario, focusing on building and integrating microservices with Java, Spring Boot, REST APIs, Apache Kafka, and Docker.
 It is a **RESTful API** built with **Java (Spring Boot)**, organized in two modules:

 - **rest** → Exposes the API endpoints and produces messages to Kafka